-My “takes” appear on Twitter and on these two blogs:
+My takes, both hot and cold, tend to appear on Twitter and on these two blogs:

 The Disorder of Things: “Being a group blog devoted to the critical inquiry of global politics, but with a Decided Preference for the Normative, the Philosophical, and the Political.
 For the Relentless Criticism of all Existing Conditions since October Two Thousand & Ten.”
 The winner of the ISA Best Group Blog Award 2013 (voting organized, and award presented, by Sage and The Duck of Minerva at the 2013 International Studies Association Convention). [author tag]

 I have written for, have been interviewed by, and/or had my research featured in, a number of mainstream media outlets across television, radio, and print.
 Alphabetically: Al Jazeera, Australian Broadcasting Corporation (ABC Radio), British Broadcasting Corporation (BBC Mundo), Canadian Broadcasting Corporation (CBC News), Dani (Sarajevo), Diário de Notícias (Lisbon), Forget-the-Box (Montreal), Global News (Vancouver), iPolitics (Ottawa), L’Actualité (Montreal), La Presse (Montreal), Le Devoir (Montreal), Le Parisien, Maclean’s, Montreal Gazette, NOW Magazine (Toronto), Ottawa Citizen, Radio BiH (Sarajevo), RTV Slovenija, Ouest-France (Rennes), Radio Canada International, Radio Canada-Dimanche magazine, Swarajya (Chennai), The Canadian Press, The Globe and Mail, The Hill Times (Ottawa), The Guardian, The Straits Times (Singapore), The Washington Post, and Yahoo News.